cotodevel/gbaemu4ds/README.md

 How to boot:
+ - copy the /release folder contents, in SD:/ root folder. (where SD is the Mounted Media according your OS), if it prompts for overwrite: Yes to All.
- - copy gba homebrew/files to SD root/gba folder , and run gbaemu4ds.nds, and a simple file directory will read the gba folder contents.
+   And run gbaemu4ds.nds, and a simple file directory will read the gba folder contents.
 Press start to choose the file and that's it.

  Coto.